"graze on" or "graze in"?

 Would the following grammatical rules help to further clarify the phrase in question? ?
 A herd of cows that belong to the farmer are grazing in his field? (where? is/are grazing? is the contention).

-In 7% of cases "graze by" is used
+In 7% of cases graze by is used

 Grassland, swollen with the mounds of extinct volcanoes, is grazed by cattle and roaming posses of wild horses.

-In 7% of cases "graze for" is used
+In 7% of cases graze for is used

 He attributed the change to the increase in grazing for sheep and cows, the need for firewood, and the building boom.